danielgjackson/scrollcapture/README.md

 crop_top=182; crop_bottom=158; crop_left=115; crop_right=115;
 ```

-If you are using a non-default browser, first open a tab with the URL `data:text/html,%3Chtml/style=background:magenta%3E`, then switch focus to it as soon as the calibration program starts.
+If you are using a non-default browser, first open a tab with the URL `data:text/html,<html/style=background:magenta>`, then switch focus to it as soon as the calibration program starts.

 Setting each crop value to `0`, or deleting the calibration file `crop-params.generated.sh`, means the original image will effectively remain uncropped.

-## Usage

-**Recommended:** You should do an initial small test to verify the captured portion of the window, and the degree of scroll overlap.
-When you run a longer capture session, minimize the risk of anything interrupting the capture (e.g. other programs taking the focus, or screen blanking or automatic shutdowns).

-1. Open your browser on the required page and adjust the zoom and window size to fit the content and so that the *space* key scrolls the desired amount.

-2. Open the Terminal and run the script.
-Change `5` to the desired number of screenshots to take.
-(On macOS, you will be prompted to allow permission for `Terminal.app` to control your computer, and for it to capture screenshots, and you may need to re-open the terminal and re-run the script).

-    ```bash
-    ~/scrollcapture/scrollcapture.sh 5
-    ```

-3. Immediately change the current focussed window back to your browser, and wait for the screenshots to be taken.

-4. Afterwards, the script should automatically open the PDF archive of the screenshots.